uiuc-focal-lab/syncode/README.md

 <details>
   <summary>Click to Expand on the List of Arguments for SynCode</summary>

-- `mode` (str, optional): Mode for inference. "grammar_mask" is the mode that enables our tool. "original" is the mode for the original LLM.
-Defaults to "grammar_mask". "original" mode is used for the original LLM without any grammar constraints and "grammar_strict" mode is a stricter mode for grammar constrained generation.
+- `mode` (str, optional): Mode for inference. `grammar_mask` and `grammar_strict` are the modes that enable our tool. `original` is the mode for the original LLM.
+Defaults to "grammar_strict". "original" mode is used for the original LLM without any grammar constraints and "grammar_strict" mode is a stricter mode for grammar-constrained generation.

 - `model` (str): Model ID for Hugging Face model hub or model name if stored locally.

-- `quantize` (bool, optional): Quantize the model.
+- `quantize` (bool, optional): Quantize the model to bfloat16.
 Defaults to True.

 - `device` (str, optional): Device to run the model on.
 Defaults to "cuda".

 - `grammar` (str, optional): Grammar in EBNF form (string or file path) or language for constrained generation.
 Defaults to None.
-You can use one of the `python`, `go`, `sql`, `json`, `calc` or pass in a custom grammar in EBNF format.
+You can use one of the `python`, `go`, `sql`, `json`, `java`, `calc` or pass in a custom grammar (check notebooks for examples) in EBNF format.

 - `num_samples` (int, optional): Number of samples.
 Defaults to 1.